By William J. Furney

 I’m thinking about all this as I race from the beach to the dusty roads where electricity cables snarl like bunched up, irate snakes and almost touch the ground — is it any reason there are rolling blackouts throughout the day? — and again I play the theme tune to the brilliant Portuguese-colonial missionary film The Mission, set in Brazil, and I experience rolling waves of pure joy that I am certainly not afraid to accept and that I have experienced many times in Bali, especially when riding a motorbike through country roads lined with thin and towering coconut trees, and I almost weep with the pleasure of unhindered movement; the majesty of the slightly swaying trees; the grace of the people I pass, who may not have all that much but are rich in spirit and spirituality; and the chance to exist for another day in our glorious speck of dust that we’re fast destroying as we fight over resources, land and, ultimately, money that in the end don’t matter at all.

 In the afternoon I have an Ayurvedic massage called Shiro Dara (shiro meaning head and dara, flow).
 You’ve probably seen it somewhere, as it’s the one where oil is dripped on your forehead (helpfully, there’s a photo below).
-The masseur gave me an full-body massage first, followed by an incredibly hard and sore head massage.
+The masseur gave me a full-body massage first, followed by an incredibly hard and sore head scrub.
 When the oil came, it was warm and delicious, and I smiled; it felt like featherweight fingers dancing on my temple.
 I thought about the time I had had a double massage somewhere in Java with my Indonesian girlfriend who was killed in an airplane crash off Jakarta last October (the Lion Air-Boeing Max one) and no matter where she was — here or in another realm — that I would love her forever.
 I met her equally gorgeous and stylish daughter in Barcelona a few weeks ago, although I had been dreading it, as I feared not being able to keep it together, but I did a helpful meditation on death and grief while in Gran Canaria, just before arriving.
-The long weekend we spent together, in an apartment I rented, along with her lovely Dutch-Indonesian boyfriend, Rico, and my daughter, Wallis, who had flown in from London, on her first overseas trip alone, was amazing and a sort of celebration of her life.
+The long weekend we spent together, in an apartment I rented, along with her Dutch-Indonesian boyfriend, Rico, and my daughter, Wallis, who had flown in from London, on her first overseas trip alone, was amazing and a sort of celebration of her life.

 And so on this Easter Sunday morning, I wound my running way up and down boiling beach backstreets and wanted to keep doing it all day; and when I reached the main road again it occured to me that cows walk in streets because it’s the only level area around — the sidewalks are broken and in bits.
 So I take a deep breath, leap into the middle of the road and run away with myself.